 At one time, higher education was driven by the agrarian calendar.
 Today, students need to move quickly, flexibly and affordably through their academic careers.
 Purdue is focused on year-round education, which provides students with greater flexibility to incorporate internships, study abroad and undergraduate research into their Purdue experience.
 By increasing summer enrollment, students can shorten their time to degree completion and increase graduation rates.
+In fact, more than half of Purdue graduates who finish in four years or less have taken summer courses.
 And not only will students benefit from focused and consistent learning — the campus and local economies will thrive with a year-round university.

-- Through the Think Summer initiative, Purdue is accelerating its efforts to provide a year-round academic schedule by continuing to expand summer enrollment and course offerings.
+- Through the Office of the Provost's Division of Summer Session, Purdue is accelerating its efforts to provide a year-round academic schedule by continuing to expand summer enrollment and course offerings.

 - Through an innovative new summer bridge program, the Department of Computer Science has increased first-year retention rates by nearly 80 percent for students who participate in the bridge program compared to those who do not.